 The taxation year of a testamentary trust that is a GRE must correspond to the period for which the trust's books are closed for the purpose of making an assessment under federal legislation.

-When a GRE is wound-up, the last taxation year of the trust ends on the day all of the property of the trust is distributed (the date entered on line 5b of the return must therefore correspond to the wind-up date entered on line 11 of the return).
+When a GRE is wound-up, the last taxation year of the trust ends on the day all of the property of the trust is distributed (the date entered on line 5b of form TP-646-V, Trust Income Tax Return, must therefore correspond to the wind-up date entered on line 11 of the return).

 The taxation year of other types of testamentary trusts must correspond to the calendar year.
 When a testamentary trust that is not a GRE is wound-up during the year, its taxation year ends on December 31.
 The trust must file the final income tax return within 90 days after the end of the taxation year.